Mizzen-Mast/MicrosoftCloudScripts/README.md

 # MicrosoftCloudScripts
-Scipt and snippets for Microsoft Cloud Products
+Scipts and snippets for Microsoft Cloud Products